vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 CHAPTER III

 with a special inclination towards ritualistic Saivaism.
 It was purely a traditional faith and had no literature of its own at the time of the advent of Buddhism in Kashmir in the reign of Asoka (273-232 B. C.).
 But so wise was then the way in which Buddhism was spread, so non interfering was the religious policy and so judicious was the royal patronage of different religions that Brāhmanas did not very much feel the advent of the new religion.
 Antagonism of Brahmaṇas, however, was aroused when in consequence of Kaniska's gift (125-60 A. D.) of Kashmir to Buddhistic Church\*, Nāgārjuna came to power and began to use his power of both learning and position to spread Buddhism.
-The fact that this was the time when the struggle between Buddhism and Saivaism began seems to find support in the tradition recorded by Varadarāja in the following introductory verse to his Vārtika on Vasugupta's Siva Sūtras :
+The fact that this was the time when the struggle between Buddhism and Saivaism began seems to find support in the tradition recorded by Varadarāja in the following introductory verse to his Vārtika on Vasugupta's śiva Sūtras :

 "Nāgabodhyādibhih siddhair nāstikānām purahsaraih